renovate-bot/zw/docs/guides/02_ice.md

 zi snippet OMZ::lib
 ```

-Extended with the [The `for''` syntax](syntax#the-for-syntax) which can in some situations replace a typical `multisrc''` loading.
+Extended with the [`for`](syntax#the-for-syntax) syntax which can in some situations replace a typical `multisrc'…'` loading.
 The point is that this syntax allows to easily specify snippets to source – and do this within a single ZI command.
 Thus, instead of:

 ```shell
 zi ice multisrc'(functions|misc|completion).zsh'